jmolenaa/webserv/README.md

   - The `Dish` class is the HTTP response, it does the operations needed for creating the response, be it reading the file requested, redirecting or running the CGI.
   - The `CGI` class (we ran out of ideas or got tired of the Restaurant analogy), holds all the information about the CGI process, and executes it.

-2. **Class relationships**:
+2. **Class relationships**:<br>
 In this project a concept that keeps returning is reading and writing to file descriptors.
-Also, following the rules of the projects, eveyr read and write needs to go through `epoll` first and we also read in chunks of a couple kB at a time (so we're not stuck reading a 5GB file). <br>
+Also, following the rules of the projects, every read and write needs to go through `epoll` first and we also read in chunks of a couple kB at a time (so we're not stuck reading a 5GB file). <br>
 Since multiple classes hold file descriptors and the operations they do are very different, instead of identifying each time which file descriptor we have from a vector of Servers, Clients, CGIs or normal files, instead we have one generic class called `FdHandler` from which all classes handling a file descriptor inherit.

-## Key Takeaway
-This project is an opportunity to dive deep into HTTP and server mechanics.
-Even if you're not working directly on web development in the future, understanding HTTP's principles and practical applications will prove invaluable.
+This class has an `input()` and `output()` function that all inheriting classes will overwrite.
+Thanks to this our `Restaurant` class just has a map of all the `FdHandler` classes with the fd's they handle as their keys.
+This allows us to call the input/output function directly form the map without having to identify if the file descriptor on which an event happened belongs to the `Waiter`, `Customer`, `Dish` or `CGI` class.